xRET2pwn/xret2pwn.github.io/_posts/2022-04-26-Building-Token-Vault-Part0x02.md

 # Weaponization

-If you remember in part 1 we build MakeToken, Stealtoken, and Revert2Self functions.
+If you remember in part 1 we built MakeToken, Stealtoken, and Revert2Self functions.
 ![1](/assets/img/posts/Building-Token-Vault-Part0x01/1.png)

 So, in this blog, we are going to build three other functions first for adding a token, the second one for listing tokens, and the last one UseToken to reuse tokens in a token vault.
 So, Let's get a start in building our header file.